The Village of Ashford in County Wicklow

 Practical Information

-- Location: Ashford, County Wicklow, on the River Vartry (approximately 30 km south‑south‑west of Dublin).
+• Location: Ashford sits on the River Vartry, approximately 30 km south-south-west of Dublin.

-- Getting there: By car via the N11/M11.
-Regular Bus Éireann services run from Dublin to Wicklow town with a stop at Ashford; the nearest DART station is Bray, from where a local bus (route 133) reaches the village in about 15 minutes.
+• Getting there: The most direct route is by car via the N11/M11.
+Public transport options include Bus Éireann services from Dublin to Wicklow town, which stop in Ashford.
+The nearest DART station is Bray; from there, local bus route 133 connects to the village in around 15 minutes.

-- Parking: Free parking is available at Mount Usher Gardens and at the village car‑park near the bridge.
+• Parking: Free parking is available at Mount Usher Gardens and in the village car park near the stone bridge.